Perspectives

 So, some perspectives the next time markets show their usual manic-depressive side…

-– If you’ve owned stocks since the 2000s or since the nineties or the eighties and if you hung on, you did well.
+• If you’ve owned stocks since the 2000s or since the nineties or the eighties and if you hung on, you did well.
 Just peek at what your portfolio has done over the very long-term.
 That outsized gain you see is the very reason you were investing in the first place.

-– Not everyone can take the heat, of course.
-And maybe you are one of them.
-But think about what else are you going to do with your savings.
+• Not everyone can take the heat and maybe you are one of them.
+But think about what else you are going to do with your savings.
 When you own stocks, you own cash-flowing businesses.
 The world runs on businesses.
+But if you still can’t take the heat, you’d have to restructure your investments for a less volatile portfolio which is fine if you can still meet your goals with it.

-Your best defense against doing anything rash with your money is know what you own and why you own it.
+Your best defense against doing anything rash with your money is to know what you own and why you own it.
 Once you gain conviction, blissful ignorance is your next best bet.

 And who would not want to own a piece of this?